maxpat78/ImagePyX/README.md

 ImagePyX and SSWIMM
 ===================

-This is a Super Simple WIM Manager written entirely in Python[*] (except for the compression code, found at https://github.com/coderforlife/ms-compress: please note that only XPRESS compression works well, actually).
+This is a Super Simple WIM Manager written entirely in Python[1] (except for the compression code, found at https://github.com/coderforlife/ms-compress: please note that only XPRESS compression works well, actually).

 With ImagePyX you can: